The Skeptics Guide to the Bible

 Spiritual Warfare Bible Study

-Starting in January of 2025, we will offer a monthly, in person Bible studies on Spiritual Warfare.
+We offer a free monthly, in person, Bible study on Spiritual Warfare.
 We live in strange times and forces beyond our understanding seem to be at work.
 What does the Bible say about spiritual warfare and how does it apply to the world around us today?
-Let’s get the conversation started.
+Let’s start a conversation.

 All session are held at